ProjectsGm2/Gm2-Category-Sort/README.md

 This tool exports the full category tree and individual branch files in one step.
 Open **Tools → One Click Categories Assignment** and click **Study Category Tree**.
-The plugin saves `category-tree.csv` plus separate CSVs for each category that has child terms under `wp-content/uploads/gm2-category-sort/categories-structure`.
+The plugin saves `category-tree.csv` plus separate CSVs for every category branch under `wp-content/uploads/gm2-category-sort/categories-structure`.
 Use these files to review or modify the structure of specific sections.

 After generating the tree you can automatically assign categories to all